Women in government: Effect of Women’s Leadership in the COVID-19 Crisis

 Affirmative action both corrects existing unfair treatment and gives women equal opportunity in the future.
 Moreover, the impact that gender representation can have on politics cannot be emphasized enough.
 In their noteworthy paper on examining the effects of female leadership in the times of crisis, Bruce et al. show that women as mayors in Brazilian municipalities had a negative, sizable and significant impact on the number of COVID-19 deaths and hospitalizations per one hundred thousand inhabitants.
 It is interesting to note that the effect of women in power in Brazil was stronger in pro-Bolsonaro strongholds, who became infamous for his beliefs of not wearing a mask and being skeptical of vaccines.

 In addition to the points raised above, Supriya Garikipati and Uma Kambhampati conduct an analysis to determine if there is any significant difference between COVID-19 pandemic being handled by women as compared to men.
 Their findings show that COVID-death related outcomes are better in countries which are led by women across all the 194 nations.
 They even find that testing rates per hundred thousand people are significantly higher in countries led by women, and still report fewer cases than countries led by men.
-They also reacted quicker by imposing a lockdown faster.
-While it can be said that women handled the COVID-19 better, that may not mean that they are better leaders than men.
-However, the pandemic is an extremely effective indicator of handling a crisis situation that any leader must know how to handle; which is an arena women have outperformed men in, especially during the COVID Crisis.
+Women were noted to have reacted quicker to enacting lockdowns and ensuring proper communication to the public once the pandemic hit.
+In the conclusion of the study, it was found that overall women-led countries handled the COVID-19 outbreak better, especially in countries with more affordable healthcare such as Germany.